Symmetry-Enforced Quadratic Degradability Beyond Low Dimensions: Numerical Analysis and Capacity Bounds

 where $h(x)$ is the binary entropy function.
 Importantly, this error term behaves as $\delta(\eta, d_E) = O(\eta \log(1/\eta))$ for small $\eta$, ensuring a rapid convergence to the true capacities in the low-noise limit.

 For the MLS channels $\mc{M}_{j,p}$, the channel is covariant with respect to the irreducible representation of SU(2).
 Due to this symmetry, it is natural to focus on input states that commute with the group action.
 We therefore consider the maximally mixed state $\pi = \id_d/d$, which is invariant under SU(2).
 While the coherent information is not generally concave, making rigorous optimization difficult, numerical evidence suggests that $\pi$ maximizes $I_c(\mc{M}_{j,p}, \rho)$ for the parameter range of interest.
 We thus use $I_c(\mc{M}_{j,p}, \pi)$ to establish a rigorous lower bound.
+We emphasize that optimality is not required for our purpose, as any fixed input state yields a valid lower bound.

 We now derive the analytic form of $I_c(\mc{M}_{j,p}, \pi)$.
 Since $\mc{M}_{j,p}$ is unital, the output state is $\mc{M}_{j,p}(\pi) = \pi$, yielding a maximal output entropy $S(\mc{M}_{j,p}(\pi)) = \log(2j+1)$.
 Next, we calculate the entropy of the environment state $\rho_E = \mc{M}_{j,p}^c(\pi)$.
 Based on the block matrix structure derived in Eq.~\eqref{eq:Mc_matrix}, the environment state is diagonal in the computational basis $\{\ket{0}, \dots, \ket{3}\}$ with eigenvalues $\{1-p, p/3, p/3, p/3\}$.
 The entropy of the complementary channel is thus given by